aybe/TrueColorConsole/README.md

 [Watch a video of the above plasma running at 50 FPS in the console :)](https://github.com/aybe/TrueColorConsole/raw/master/example3.webm)

+(if your browser fails to play it, download it and use something like VLC)

 ## Notes

 1. check the [official docs](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) for complete reference